-The Group did not have any contingencies as at 30 June 2020 (2019: none).
+The Group did not have any contingent assets or liabilities as at 30 June 2021 (2020: none).

-23. Events after the reporting period
+22. Events after the reporting period

 There were no significant events occurring after the reporting period which may affect either the Group's operations or results of those operations or the Group's state of affairs.